 There are online tutoring sites, such as Superprof, that give you access to a huge number of tutors that have experience in helping economics students get the most out of their studies.

-What’s more, home tutoring can be great preparation for any upcoming essay or exam, and can really complement any supplemental study you’re currently doing, whether that’s reading economics blog posts or news articles.
+What’s more, home tutoring can be great preparation for any upcoming essay or exam, and can really complement any supplemental study you’re currently doing, whether that’s reading economics blog posts, news articles or listening to podcasts.

 When looking for a tutor, make sure to visit a few sites, and get a feel for the different rates that tutors offer, as well as their specialities and interests.
 This will give you a better understanding of the kind of tutors you can hire, and how economics tutoring can benefit you.